-After Florida shooting, phones rang unanswered where victims fell
+Florida shooting suspect 'always seemed like the unstable type,' ex-classmate says

 - The suspect had been expelled from the school

-- He makes his first court appearance Thursday morning
+- He is making his first court appearance Thursday morning

-(CNN)A former student armed with a rifle stalked the halls of a Florida school, breaking windows and shooting terrified students in a massacre that left 17 people dead, authorities said.
+(CNN)A former student armed with a rifle stalked the halls of a Florida school, breaking windows and shooting terrified students in a massacre that left 17 people dead Wednesday, authorities said.

-The suspect, Nikolas Cruz, 19, had been expelled from Marjory Stoneman Douglas High School over disciplinary problems, Broward County Public Schools Superintendent Robert Runcie said, without providing specifics.
+The suspect, Nikolas Cruz, 19, had once been expelled from Marjory Stoneman Douglas High School over disciplinary problems, Broward County Public Schools Superintendent Robert Runcie said, without providing specifics.

-Cruz allegedly turned on the fire alarm Wednesday, sending many outside, where he fired shot after shot before following fleeing students inside, officials said.
+Cruz allegedly turned on the fire alarm, sending many students running outside, where he fired shot after shot before following people inside the building, officials said.

 There, he roamed the halls he knew so well, allegedly targeting those huddled in classrooms.

-Former classmate Eddie Bonilla said knew the suspect before he was expelled.

-"A lot of people were saying that it was going to be him," Bonilla told CNN affiliate WFOR.
+Former classmates said they were not surprised.
+He loved showing off guns, student Eddie Bonilla told CNN affiliate WFOR.

-"A lot of kids threw jokes like that, saying he is going to be the one who shoots up the school.
-It turns out that you know, everyone predicted it.
-That's crazy."
+"We actually, a lot of kids threw jokes around Iike that, saying that he's the one to shoot up the school, but it turns out everyone predicted it.
+It's crazy," Bonilla recalled.

-Cruz was arrested off campus after leaving the school, and is talking to investigators, according to a law enforcement source.
+"He always seemed like the unstable type, the type who would do this sort of thing," Azar told WFOR.
+"He was always in trouble. ...
+He had that look to him, kind of sinister."

+Cruz is believed to have concealed himself among the students as they fled the school, according to the Broward County Sheriff's Office.
+Investigators identified him from school security videos and arrested him later in nearby Coral Springs, according to police.

-He makes his first court appearance Thursday morning.
+His first court appearance was set for Thursday morning.

 The massacre